The French Army will evaluate its ability to confront Russia in a potential “high-intensity conflict” similar to the one in Ukraine.

 Toujouse’s deputy, General Pierre-Eric Guillot, emphasized that speed will be the biggest challenge for French soldiers in the upcoming exercise.

-He pointed out that there are currently no agreements facilitating the free movement of French military personnel and equipment in Romania, which hampers military mobility.
+He pointed out that there are currently no agreements to facilitate the free movement of French military personnel and equipment in Romania, which hampers military mobility.

 “But we’ve made a lot of progress in diversifying our routes,” Guillot said, noting that troops are now using various transport methods for quick deployment.

-Despite potential logistical challenges, Toujouse remains optimistic about the French soldiers passing the test next year.
+Despite potential logistical challenges, Toujouse remains optimistic that French soldiers will pass the test next year.

-However, he cautioned that long-term success will only be achieved with steady defense funding.
+However, he cautioned that long-term success will only be achieved with sustained defense funding.

 Russia Versus NATO?

-Some NATO member states have increased their defense spending amid reports that Russia may target them after a potential victory in Ukraine.
+Some NATO member states have increased their defense spending amid reports that Russia may target them following a potential victory in Ukraine.

 The attack could reportedly be launched by 2026, coinciding with Moscow’s goal of doubling its military strength.